horacehoff/spock/README.md

 ```

 ## Imports
-You can import functions from other `.compute` files by using the `import` keyword like so:
+You can import functions from other `.spock` files by using the `import` keyword like so:
-- `otherfile.compute`:
+- `otherfile.spock`:
 ```
 func demo() {
 print("Hello World!");